-Charles Proxy is one of the most used tool in mobile developers kit.
+Charles Proxy is one of the most used tools in mobile developers kit.

 I am using Charles proxy version 4.1.2 on mac.

 - Download it from here and install it.
 Grant necessary permission.

 - Make sure in your network settings, auto proxy is not turned on.

 - One point to keep in mind is that any network settings related changes should be done before running Charles.
 Also, make sure to run the iOS simulator only after running the Charles.

 - Run Charles and install the root certs for iOS simulators.